📖 What Does B0700 Mean?

 You can drive for a short time, but should address code B0700 soon to avoid worsening the problem or failing an emissions test.

-How much does it cost to fix code B0700?
+How much does it cost to fix B0700?

 The estimated repair cost for code B0700 is between $50 and $200.
-This includes parts and labor.
-Prices may vary based on your vehicle's make and model.
+This includes parts and labor for most makes and models.

 Required Parts